 Aegon UK’s commitment to the HM Treasury Women in Finance Charter

-At Aegon UK, we are committed to creating an inclusive culture, ensuring equal opportunities in our workplace and firmly believe we are more likely to be sustainable and successful as a company if we help everyone to be the best they can be.
+At Aegon UK, we're committed to creating an inclusive culture, ensuring equal opportunities in our workplace, and firmly believe we're more likely to be sustainable and successful as a company if we help everyone to be the best they can be.

-- Enhanced our shared parental leave policy to bring enhanced shared parental pay into line with our enhanced maternity pay, and also enhanced our paternity pay to better support the equal sharing of child caring responsibilities.
+- We’ve enhanced our shared parental leave policy to bring enhanced shared parental pay into line with our enhanced maternity pay, and also enhanced our paternity pay to better support the equal sharing of child caring responsibilities.

 - We're placing a particular focus on personal and leadership development at all levels of the organisation to create a sustainable pipeline of female leaders.
 This includes several initiatives – for example: